lily-personal/bobathon/README.md

 Launch IBM Bob application by going to `Activities` and pressing on the `Bob` icon.

-Open the Folder `Lab2` and begin by following the set up guide.
+Open the Folder `Lab2` and begin by following the lab guide.

 ## Lab Guide